Rantesh/RobotCode/README.md

 * 1/14 Set up Autonomous for testing, including SmartDashboard in Autonomous.
 Judah has GitHub account and permissions now.
 * 1/18 Tested autonomous a ton.
 Got to go straight for seven feet.
 Gage, Josh, Frankie, and Hunter have GitHub with permissions.
 * 1/20 We made the Ramp class and implemented it into teleop and autonomous drive.
 Minor adjustments to methods in teleop.
+* 1/21 Got the ultraSonic sensor working.
+Tested it in autonomous.